 It’s not exactly breaking news to assert that big donors– such as the Koch Brothers– spend money to manipulate public policy.
 Some expenditures take the form of political contributions, while other funding seeks to shape the production and dissemination of ideas– either through the media or in academia.

 Last week, documents released during discovery in a lawsuit filed against George Mason University provide a window into the details of how this influence is exerted.
-The suit was filed by the activist group Unkoch My Campus, and out to compel George Mason University (GMU) to release donor agreements, citing Virginia public disclosure laws.
+The suit was filed by the activist group Unkoch My Campus, and sought to compel George Mason University (GMU) to release donor agreements, citing Virginia public disclosure laws.
 Emails and supporting documentation are found here.

 Wowsers!
 Let the games begin.